nicholaspung/gatsby/docs/docs/typography-js.md

 export default typography;
 ```

 After completing the above steps, you can start the development server using the command `gatsby develop` and navigate to the local website `http://localhost:8000`.
-If all went well you should see the text on your website using the Funston typographic theme just installed.
+If all went well you should see the text on your website using the Funston typographic theme.
+If your fonts remains unchanged, remove all `font-family` calls in your CSS and check again.

-If you would like to find more themes to install into your project check out at the official [Typography.js](https://kyleamathews.github.io/typography.js/) website.
+To find more themes to install, check out the official [Typography.js](https://kyleamathews.github.io/typography.js/) website.